ss-bb/Warhammer/README.md

 OK , i have my game, i can play, it's funny but... i play alone.
 It's a problem.

 implement a multiplayer way of gaming.
-I will consider that cheat is "impossible", and remember the possibility to have a "spectator mode". each one shall have his "owned" view.
+I won't take care abaout cheating for now, and remember the possibility to have a "spectator mode". each one shall have his "owned" view.
 For now, they can't change this view.